 Honestly, this list could be pretty exhaustive, so I’m just gonna stick to the heavy hitters:

 - Amsterdam – Duh.
 Amsterdam is the undisputed drug capital of the world!
 Maybe it’s a touch overrated, but that’s just the price you pay for being top dog!

 Soft drugs (weed, hashish, and mushrooms) are legal/tolerated, and anything that‘s not is still extremely available.
-Honestly, given how accepting the drug culture is in Amsterdam, if you’re looking to experiment with drug tourism and usage, it might be the perfect destination to stay in for a trip (that time, pun totally intended!).
+Honestly, given how accepting the drug culture is in Amsterdam, if you’re looking to experiment with drug tourism and recreational usage, it might be the perfect backpacking destination for a newbie.

 - Canada and some US States – For aficionados of the doobie-life, look no further than Canada and some areas in the USA (looking at you, Colorado).
 The ever-increasing legality of the plant that should never have been illegal to begin with is becoming a very lucrative industry for the powers that tax it.
 (Who’da thunk?)

-- Goa – Yes, the Goa of old may dead and buried and in its place we have an overtouristed mess of cranky locals and Ruskis fleeing the Motherland, but some things never change… The drugs will floor you.
+- Goa – Yes, the Goa of old may be dead and buried and in its place we have an overtouristed mess of cranky locals and Ruskis fleeing the Motherland, but some things never change… The drugs continue to flow like wine in Goa.

 Anything you want, you can find in India, and every drug you want, you’ll find in Goa.
 The best tab of acid I’ve ever eaten was bequeathed to me by a wizened psy-wizard boogieing with a trinket-adorned staff.
 Twelve hours later, I was still tripping and somehow cooking breakfast for all my mates.